-The Bioregional Assessment Program uses the best available scientific data, information and knowledge.
-As a result the Program has produced independent, scientifically robust, and useful information at a regional scale.
+The bioregional assessment programs use the best available scientific data, information and knowledge.
+As a result the programs produce independent, scientifically robust, and useful information at a regional scale.

-Making this valuable information publicly available is an important aspect of the Program and is consistent with the Australian Government's principles of providing publicly accessible, transparent and responsibly managed public sector information.
+Making this valuable information publicly available is an important aspect of the programs and is consistent with the Australian Government's principles of providing publicly accessible, transparent and responsibly managed public sector information.

 This sharing of intellectual knowledge helps communities, scientists, governments and industry understand what was done and how it was done.